alxblv/otus-ntwrk-eng-prof/lab01/README.md

 Actually, it can be seen (see screenshot below):

 ![part3-step2](./images/part3-step2.png)

+UPD: it should not appear, as R1 interface is suppossed to be administratively down at this point.

 Only access ports are left in ```show vlan``` table (the one to PC and another was manually shut down and placed in unused VLAN).